MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-and-manage-dial-plans.md

     Get-CsDialplan $DPName | Export-Clixml $DPFileName
     ```

-- Run this in Teams PowerShell Module online to create the new tenant dial plan.
+- Run this script in Teams PowerShell Module online to create the new tenant dial plan.

     ```PowerShell
     $DPFileName = "dialplan.xml"